John Calvin: Minister in Strasbourg (1538–1541)

 Geneva reconsidered its expulsion of Calvin.
-Church attendance had dwindled and the political climate had changed; as Bern and Geneva quarreled over land, their alliance frayed.
+Church attendance had dwindled and the political climate had changed; as Bern and Geneva quarrelled over land, their alliance frayed.
 When Cardinal Jacopo Sadoleto wrote a letter to the city council inviting Geneva to return to the Catholic faith, the council searched for an ecclesiastical authority to respond to him.
 At first Pierre Viret was consulted, but when he refused, the council asked Calvin.
 He agreed and his Responsio ad Sadoletum (Letter to Sadoleto) strongly defended Geneva's position concerning reforms in the church.
 On 21 September 1540 the council commissioned one of its members, Ami Perrin, to find a way to recall Calvin.
 An embassy reached Calvin while he was at a colloquy, a conference to settle religious disputes, in Worms.
 His reaction to the suggestion was one of horror in which he wrote, "Rather would I submit to death a hundred times than to that cross on which I had to perish daily a thousand times over."

 Calvin also wrote that he was prepared to follow the Lord's calling.
 A plan was drawn up in which Viret would be appointed to take temporary charge in Geneva for six months while Bucer and Calvin would visit the city to determine the next steps.
 The city council pressed for the immediate appointment of Calvin in Geneva.
 By mid-1541, Strasbourg decided to lend Calvin to Geneva for six months.
 Calvin returned on 13 September 1541 with an official escort and a wagon for his family.